Jarju-10x/form/README.md

 # Application form
-Simple form filling program in HTML and CSS
+This is a Simple form filling program in HTML and CSS